Banbury/UnityPsdImporter/README.md

 Press the **Export Visible Layers** button to export the layers.
 Depending on the size of the PSD, this may take a while.

+Export settings are saved as asset tags on the PSD file.

 **Important note**

 If you are exporting with a pivot that is not center, you must select all the exported sprites in the project explorer after your first export and manually set the pivot to `custom` in the Unity inspector.
 This only has to be done once.

 ### Sprite Creation